What to expect after your procedure

 You may shower as normal, with the waterproof dressing intact, in the first 3 days after your angiogram.
 Dr Theivendran advises against swimming or taking a bath for 1 week after your angiogram.

 Patients usually experience very little discomfort at an angiogram puncture site after their procedure.
-If you have new or increasing pain at the puncture site, or in the limb that has had an angiogram, please contact our offices, or present to the closest Casualty department General Practitioner and notify Dr Theivendran through the treating hospitals switch board.
+If you have new or increasing pain at the puncture site, or in the limb that has had an angiogram, please contact our offices, or present to the closest emergency department and notify Dr Theivendran through the treating hospitals switch board.

 You are required to lie flat in bed for 1 to 4 hrs after your angiogram, to minimise the risk of bleeding at the puncture site.
 Dr Theivendran suggests bed rest on the day of your procedure and then only gentle mobilisation the next day.
 You are advised to avoid strenuous exercise or activities the following week.